meilisearch/documentation/reference/features/sorting.md

 [
   "words",
   "typo",
-  "sort",
   "proximity",
   "attribute",
+  "sort",
   "exactness"
 ]
 ```

-`"sort"` is in third place.
-This means MeiliSearch will first look for results matching all search terms, then results with fewer typos and only after that will take `"sort"` in consideration.
+`"sort"` is in fifth place.
+This means it acts as a tie-breaker rule: MeiliSearch will first place results closely matching search terms at the top of the returned documents list and only then will apply the `"sort"` parameters as requested by the user.
+In other words, by default MeiliSearch provides a very relevant sorting.

-You can use the `rankingRules` index setting to change this order.

-Placing the `sort` ranking rule higher in the list will emphasize exhaustive sorting over relevant sorting: your results will more closely follow the sorting order your user chose, but might not be as relevant.
+Placing `"sort"` ranking rule higher in the list will emphasize exhaustive sorting over relevant sorting: your results will more closely follow the sorting order your user chose, but will not be as relevant.

-Placing the `sort` ranking rule lower in the list will emphasize relevant sorting over exhaustive sorting: your first results will be more relevant, but they might not follow the desired sorting order as closely.

 #### Example

-If your users care more about finding the exact book they are searching for than they care about finding cheaper products, you can place `sort` lower in the ranking rules:
+If your users care more about finding cheaper books than they care about finding specific matches to their queries, you can place `sort` much higher in the ranking rules:

 <CodeSamples id="sorting_guide_update_ranking_rules_1" />